Adult Swim (UK & Ireland)

-Adult Swim is a late night programming block which has sporadically aired on various channels in the United Kingdom and Ireland since 2006.
-As of 2022, Adult Swim programmes are broadcast on E4, E4 Extra and available for streaming on All 4.
+Adult Swim was a British late night programming block which has sporadically aired on various channels in the United Kingdom and Ireland since 2006.
+As of 2025, Adult Swim programmes were broadcast on E4, E4 Extra and available for streaming on the Channel 4 streaming service.

+The block first launched on 8 July 2006 before closing in August 2013.
+It was later relaunched on 10 September 2015 before closing again on 1 September 2017.
+The block was later relaunched for the second time on 15 February 2019 on E4 and E4 Extra until 13 October 2025.

 In addition, Adult Swim also maintains a website and a mobile TV service which are run separately from its sister channel, Cartoon Network, unlike its American counterpart.

 History

 Adult Swim is an American channel block that airs on the United States cable network Cartoon Network after the watershed, and features a mix of original and syndicated programming geared towards an adult audience.
 A Canadian version was launched as the late night counterpart to Cartoon Network Canada in 2012.